BHunter2889/upload/README.md

 ## Credit
 - *This is taken from the [Go CDK Tutorial](https://gocloud.dev/tutorials/cli-uploader/).
 This repo has been modified from the tutorial example to streamline the usage and provide additional explanation.*
+- Extended to introduce subcommands for each CNP as well as `help` & `-h` command features using the [Cobra CLI framework](https://github.com/spf13/cobra).